-

 Joy and happiness can be experienced through all our interactions which include work.

-There is also work in our home lives, with children, household tasks and wider demands, which may inspire however can be hard and exhausting.
-Embracing the chaotic nature of life is to accept that some periods of your life will be filled with ‘work’, while other points may be more ‘soul nourishing’.
+There is also work in our home lives, with children, household tasks and wider demands.
+These may inspire however these are equally hard and exhausting.
+Embracing the chaotic nature of life is to accept that some periods of your life will be filled with ‘work’, while at other times, our homelife may be more present.

 What we all need is time to feed our soul!